 After this, both Curtis Williams and Clyde Tillis quit.
 The new members were tenor Eddie Williams (former lead of the Aladdins) and baritone Ray Brewster.
 (Ray had been in the Penguins in 1956 and both Eddie and Ray had been in the later Colts with Don Wyatt.)
 Then, the whole group picked up and moved to New York, after securing a contract with Atlantic Records' Atco subsidiary.
 (While the personnel changes won't get any easier, the recordings sure will.)

-On November 4, 1959, they had their first Atco session, which resulted in three songs: "Every Day, Every Way" (led by Earl Nelson), "If I Thought You Needed Me" (fronted by Eddie Williams), and "This Heart Of Mine."
+On November 4, 1959, they had their first Atco session, which resulted in three songs: "Every Day, Every Way" (led by Earl Nelson, along with Eddie Williams), "If I Thought You Needed Me" (fronted by Eddie Williams), and "This Heart Of Mine."
 The first two became their initial Atco release, in December.
 Atco arranged for them to appear at the Apollo Theater to push the record (the week of December 25).
 Others on the show were: Lloyd Price, Tarheel Slim & Little Ann, and the 5 Keys.

 They were back at the Apollo on February 19, 1960 for another Dr. Jive show.
 This time they shared the stage with Johnny Nash, the Flamingos, Nappy Brown, Tiny Topsy, the Centurians, Eugene Church, Barrett Strong, Jean Sampson, and the Fidelitys.